lihao5257/sofastack-doc/sofa-rpc/en_US/Bolt-Usage.md

 ### Publish Service

-To use SOFARPC to publish a Bolt-protocol service, you only need to add a Binding named bolt.
-The ways to add Bolt Binding are as follows:
+To publish a Bolt-protocol service with SOFARPC, you only need to add a Binding named bolt.
+The different ways to add Bolt Binding are as follows:

 #### XML